openstream/llm-visibility-monitor/readme.txt

 == Upgrade Notice ==

 = 0.5.0 =
-This version introduces comprehensive role-based access control and user data isolation.
-A new "LLM Manager" role will be created automatically, allowing you to grant limited admin access to other users.
-Users will now only see their own prompts and results, with administrators maintaining oversight of all data.
-Email reports are now personalized - users receive emails at their own address with only their data, while admins receive comprehensive reports at the admin email.
+This version introduces role-based access control and user data isolation.
+A new "LLM Manager" role will be created automatically.
+Users will only see their own data, with admins maintaining oversight.
+Email reports are now personalized per user.

 = 0.4.0 =
 This version adds per-prompt model selection.
 Existing prompts will automatically use your global default model, but you can now assign specific models to individual prompts.